bylaws/switch-reversing/README.md

 # switch-reversing

+My fork of hthh's switch reversing scripts, with more tools and modifications for ghidra.

 These are my personal Switch reversing scripts.

 This is all a bit messy and chaotic, but I'm going to try to push my personal RE scripts and tools a bit more, since they can be pretty useful.
 Use at your own risk, no warranty, etc.